Share This!

 • Boric Acid: Boric acid is less toxic than the above materials but some studies have shown that its inhalation can reduce fetal weight and skin exposure can produce abdominal and skin issues.

-• Dust Mites: These are some of the most common indoor allergens and can cause symptoms such as sneezing, runny nose, wheezing, and difficulty breathing, as well as worsen symptoms in people with asthma and other respiratory conditions.
+• Dust Mites: Dust mites are some of the most common indoor allergens and can cause symptoms such as sneezing, runny nose, wheezing, and difficulty breathing, as well as worsen symptoms in people with pre-existing conditions, such as asthma or other respiratory conditions.

-• Other allergens: Conventional mattresses can also accumulate pet dander and other allergens over time.
+• Other allergens: Conventional mattresses can accumulate pet dander and other allergens over time.
 This can worsen allergies and respiratory issues for individuals who are sensitive to these particles.
+If you wake up congested or with itchy eyes, these may be signs that your mattress harbors these harmful allergens.

 As you can see a conventional mattress is not an ideal element in your bedroom since it can potentially harm your health and compromise your sleep.
-If you are truly looking to maintain a healthy lifestyle, minimize exposure to toxic harmful substances, and sleep deep and sound, you should consider getting a non-toxic mattress and be aware of other sleep disruptors.
+Some of the hidden health risks of sleeping on a conventional mattress include exposure to toxic harmful substances, poor spinal support, allergen accumulation, sleep interruption, and environmental damage.
+If you want to sleep deep and sound while reducing health risks and your carbon footprint, you should consider getting a non-toxic mattress and be aware of other sleep disruptors that may be affecting you.

 To a Fitter Healthier You,